 Easily the best peach I've ever had

-Jawad showed up a little while later, and we headed to Chemult.
+My partner showed up a little while later, and we headed to Chemult.
 I was hoping I'd catch up with Blue at some point later.
 The motel we stayed at felt like a small AirBnb and was very cozy.
-The timing was also kind of funny because Jawad's and my anniversary was the day before.
-Time to get some real sleep after a long few days, and prepare for seeing Crater Lake for the first time the following day.
+It was time to get some real sleep after a long few days, and prepare for seeing Crater Lake for the first time the following day.

 The first 11 miles of the day were the Crater Lake Rim Trail.